EricNeid/docker-webapplication/README.md

 ## Testing

-Unit and intengration test (using a PostGIS Container) are provided.
+Unit and integration test (using a PostGIS Container) are provided.
 Running integration tests requires docker in your path.

 To run unit tests: